christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.0.5 =
+* Fixed: Issue causing widgets to be removed.
+Widgets may still be removed after THIS update, however they should not be going forward.
+I apologize for the inconvenience

 = 4.0.4 =
 * Fixed: error on License Activation screen when there's only one extension installed
 * Fixed: only return 1 book for book widget when used with multi-author extension